systematic-magic/AgingPubMed/editorials_pdf.rst

 17.1.
 Check that there is no blank line between Copyright and section preceding it.

 17.2.
-Check that Copyright section has a title "Copyright:" (:ref:`title case<title_case>` and followed by colon(:)).
+Check that Copyright section has a title "Copyright:" (:ref:`title case<title_case>`).

 17.3.
 Check that "Copyright:" is formatted in black, bold and italic font.

 17.4.
+Check that copyright string starts with copyright symbol (©) and is followed by a YEAR.

-Check that "Copyright:" is followed by one of the following options:
+17.5.
+Check that the YEAR is followed by one of the following options:

 	- single author surname followed by period (.) [in case where paper has only one author]